 - Enable USB Debugging in developer options

-- Connect the device to PC via USB ( Allow USB debugging prompt on your Android)
+- Connect the device to your PC via USB (Allow USB debugging prompt on your Android)

 - Open the app and tap “START NOW” on the permission to capture screen